 What is an Automotive Clutch?

 The meaning of clutch is to hold on to or grab or grip something.
-The automotive clutch is a device which engages and disengages the drive between two moving mechanisms or assemblies.
+The automotive clutch is a device that engages and disengages the drive between two moving mechanisms or assemblies, such as a gearbox.
 One of them consists of the driving gears while the other has driven gears.

-However, the driving gears get the rotating motion from the engine while the driven gears rotate the wheels.
-An automotive clutch connects/disconnects the engine with the gearbox that rotates at different speeds than the engine.
+However, the driving gears get the engine’s rotating motion while the driven gears rotate the wheels.
+An automotive clutch connects/disconnects the engine with the gearbox that spins at different speeds than the engine.
 It allows the smooth shifting of gears by disengaging and re-engaging the engine from the gearbox when the vehicle is in motion.

-The clutch ‘engages’ when it connects the two rotating shafts so that they are locked together.
+The clutch ‘engages’ when it connects the two rotating shafts to lock together.
 Thus, they become one unit and spin at the same speed.
-It ‘disengages’, when the shafts are unlocked (not locked) and spin at different speeds.
-However, the clutch is said to be ‘slipping’ when the shafts are still locked together but they spin at different speeds.
+It ‘disengages’ when the shafts are unlocked (not locked) and spin at different speeds.
+However, the clutch is said to be ‘slipping’ when the shafts are still locked together, but they rotate at different speeds.

 Characteristics of automotive clutch:

 The automotive clutch must possess the following qualities: